What's the Difference Between Reinstatement and Payoff in Foreclosure?

 Requesting Your Reinstatement or Payoff Quote

 Contact your loan servicer to find out what it costs to reinstate or pay off your loan.
 The servicer might direct you to the foreclosing party's attorney or the trustee's office to get the quote.
 You'll most likely have to send a request in writing.
-Be sure to keep proof of the request; if the company fails to provide the quote, you might be able to use this failure to fight the foreclosure.
+Be sure to keep proof of the written request; if the company fails to provide the quote, you might be able to use this failure to fight the foreclosure.

-If you want to request a reinstatement or payoff quote, but you're not a borrower on the loan, you'll have to provide written authorization from the borrower before the servicer will give you the reinstatement or payoff quote.
+If you want to request a reinstatement or payoff quote but you're not a borrower on the loan, you'll have to provide written authorization from the borrower before the servicer will give you the reinstatement or payoff quote.
 Payoff and reinstatement figures aren't public information and are only available to a party with a recognized legal interest in the property.

 Also, reinstatement and payoff figures aren't quoted verbally.
 You can only get them in a written statement.

-Be Sure to Pay in Full
+Be Sure to Pay in Full When You Reinstate the Loan or Redeem the Property

 When reinstating or paying off a loan, you must pay every penny included in the quote.
 If you tender payment and it's inadequate to reinstate or pay off the loan, your payment might be rejected, and the foreclosure could proceed.
 Often, the foreclosing party's attorney or the trustee will require that you contact them the day before sending in reinstatement or payoff funds to verify the amount.